top of page

 How much does it cost to frame a picture?

-How many times have you bought a piece of artwork, only to have it sat on the side for months on end, if not years?
+How often have you bought a piece of artwork and only had it sit on the side for months, if not years?

 I understand that one of the biggest barriers to buying my linocut prints and other artist artwork can be the unknown cost of the framing.